dialguiba/dialguiba/README.md

 # 💫About Me :
- 🌱 I’m currently working on improving my knowledge in algorithms, design patterns and doing some personal projects 🔭 I'm looking to collaborate on any project with new technologies 💬 Ask me about everything.
+ 🌱 I’m currently working on improving my knowledge in algorithms, design patterns and doing some personal projects<br />
+🔭 I'm looking to collaborate on any project with new technologies<br />
+💬 Ask me about everything.
 Even if i don't know the answer i would be happy to help you searching and researching.
-In that way i would learn something new or improving my knowledges in that topic too :)
+In that way i would learn something new or improving my knowledges in that topic too :)<br />
-📬 How to reach me: dialguiba1994@gmail.com
+📬 How to reach me: dialguiba1994@gmail.com<br />

 ## 🌐Socials